scaffold-eth/create-eth/contributors/THIRD-PARTY-EXTENSION.md

    The `extensionName` should be present in `create-eth/externalExtensions/${extensionName}`.

-   Let's suppose you named your project "my-dev-instance".
-Then this `my-dev-instance` should contain all your extension changes. `--dev` will symlink the extension to the instance project.
+   Let's suppose you named your project "../my-dev-instance".
+Then this `../my-dev-instance` should contain all your extension changes. `--dev` will symlink the extension to the instance project.

 2. **Test and Tweak the Extension:**
-   Since the instance is symlinked with the extension, make necessary changes directly in the symlinked files within `my-dev-instance`, and changes should be automatically reflected in the `create-eth/externalExtensions/${extensionName}` directory.
+   Since the instance is symlinked with the extension, make necessary changes directly in the symlinked files within `../my-dev-instance`, and changes should be automatically reflected in the `create-eth/externalExtensions/${extensionName}` directory.

 3. **Push the tweaked changes**
    - Go inside the extension directory.
    - Push the changes to GitHub.